MarSilller/TP1/README.md

 Working with Kotlin and XML layouts helped improve my understanding of programming concepts and how Android applications connect interface elements with code.

 One notable mistake occurred when the application crashed after rotating the device to landscape mode.
 Investigating the issue through Logcat helped identify the problem and reinforced the importance of testing applications in different scenarios.

+One of the main challenges in the exercise of the virtual library was understanding and finding some Kotlin features, especially the companion object, where a lot of time was put into searching for youtube tutorials and basic guides online as well as some AI assistance as a last resort.
+This exercise helped reinforce concepts already learned in object oriented programming as well as some new features that differ from **Java** to **Kotlin**.

 <!-- Main challenges , mistakes , insights , and skills acquired during theassignment . -->

 ## 14. Future Improvements